harrybin/harrybin.github.io/src/content/blog/webApp_Internationalization.md

   When using not only simple constant string to be translated you may use variables within your text like `Hi, my name is {name}, nice to mee you!`.
 Then you should tell the `{name}` must not be translated, otherwise a translator may do a translation for `{name}` to Spanish like `{nombre}` resulting in `Hola, mi nombre es {nombre}, ¡encantado de conocerte!`. </br>
   Or imagine you have a component accepting markdown strings...
 4. most projects collect all translation strings in a single json file which causes even with some modern IDEs very long loading times for those files.
-  :arrow_right: **split your translation json files into several easily maintainable files**
+  ▶️ **split your translation json files into several easily maintainable files**

 ## solving those disadvantages
 ### 1. a speaking name for the translation method